Frequently Asked Questions about Circulating Initiative and Referendum Petitions

 The Washington State Constitution reserves to the people the right to approve or reject certain state laws through the process of initiative or referendum.
 A registered voter, or group of voters, desiring to qualify an initiative or referendum for the ballot must gather signatures on petitions in order to do so.

 The Secretary of State is frequently asked about issues specifically related to the circulation of petitions and signature gathering.
 The following questions and answers are designed to summarize these issues.
-For comprehensive information about the initiative and referendum process, see our: Filing Initiative and Referenda Manual for 2009-2012.
+For comprehensive information about the initiative and referendum process, see our: Filing Initiative and Referenda Manual.

 How many signatures are needed to qualify an initiative or referendum?

 Based on the number of votes cast for the office of Governor at the last regular state gubernatorial election, the number of signatures required for initiatives is: 246,372 and the number for referenda is: 123,186.

 Since a certain percentage of petition signatures are normally found to be invalid due to duplication and non registration, it is recommended that sponsors file as many signatures as possible.

 What are the filing dates for initiatives and referendums?

 Generally, the filing period for Initiatives to the People begins in early January and ends in early July; for Initiatives to the Legislature, the filing period begins in early March and ends in late December or early January.
 (For this year's filing dates, follow the "State Election Calendar" link in our Elections Section.)
 Petitions supporting a referendum measure must be filed with the Secretary of State no later than 90 days after adjournment of the legislative session at which the act to be referred was passed.

 What if I’m against an initiative or referendum?
 Do I have the right to urge people not to sign a petition?